shastaxc/HasteInfo/README.md

   - Slow/Slow II (-300/1024)
   - Indi/Geo-Slow (-204/1024)
 * Update player table when changing merits and job point allocations.
 Update DW if necessary.
+* Double check all buffs to see if they persist through zoning or not.